What Does the Perpetually Lit Christmas Tree Signify?

-The lighting of the tree and theme of giving "The Christmas they never had" was inspired by veteran Sir Stanley Wojtusik, a WWII prisoner of war and survivor of Battle of the Bulge.
+The lighting of the tree and the theme, “The Christmas They Never Had,” were inspired by veteran Sir Stanley Wojtusik, a World War II prisoner of war and survivor of the Battle of the Bulge.
+His experiences and sacrifices helped shape this meaningful tribute to service members who missed holiday celebrations in service to the country.

 Was this article helpful?